 Fix 3: Update your audio driver

-When your voice chat in VALORANT is not working, one of the most important troubleshooting steps you should take is to check if your audio driver is faulty or outdated.
+When your voice chat in VALORANT is not working, one of the most important troubleshooting steps you should take is to check if your audio driver is outdated.
 As it will dramatically impact its performance especially when you can’t remember when was the last time you had updated your device drivers.

 Option 1: Manually update your audio driver